-*- coding: utf-8 -*-

 pair of records.

-threshold: Number between 0 and 1 (default is 0.0).
+threshold: Number between 0 and 1.
 We

 will consider records as potential